 The Enhanced Assess, Acknowledge, Act Sexual Assault Resistance Education Program (EAAA) is a free 12-hour sexual assault resistance education program for young women.
 EAAA is taught over the course of two weekend days, or four evening sessions.
-The program will run from 11:00 am to 5:30 pm each day.

 The traditional script around sexual assault blames the victim and perpetuates a common belief that there is little that women can do to protect themselves.
 This program ‘flips that script’.
 A victim is never at fault for sexual assault, and women can learn skills to enhance their safety.

 The first session, Assess, is geared towards recognizing characteristics in the environment and in other people that increase the likelihood of sexual assault.
 Acknowledge explores personal beliefs which create emotional barriers to resistance.
 Act teaches verbal and physical strategies that can effectively deter perpetrators.

 What you do not see in the EAAA acronym, is the letters R and S, but our final session is devoted to just that: relationships and sexuality!
 This program does not focus solely on situations that are unhealthy or unsafe, but also on feeling confident and comfortable in knowing what you desire and deserve in a healthy relationship, sexual or otherwise.
 This is the ‘Enhanced’ component of EAAA.